 The focus of vaccine eligibility requirements is on those who are at higher risk of being exposed so that people can get vaccinated before being exposed.
 The goal is to maximize PrEP, (pre-exposure prophylaxis).

-If you have been identified as a close contact of someone diagnosed with mpox and are interested in post-exposure prophylaxis with the JYNNEOS vaccine, please complete the MCDPH Mpox Post-Exposure Prophylaxis (PEP) Form and someone from our CARES Team will follow up within 1 business day.
+If you have been identified as a close contact of someone diagnosed with mpox and are interested in post-exposure prophylaxis with the JYNNEOS vaccine, please contact the MCDPH CARES Team at 602-506-6767 to make an appointment.

 - People who have been identified by public health officials as a contact of someone with mpox

 - People who in the past 12 months have had:

 - A new diagnosis of one or more nationally reportable sexually transmitted diseases (i.e., acute HIV, chancroid, chlamydia, gonorrhea, or syphilis)